Mercer, New Zealand: History

-The first attack in the invasion of the Waikato took place on 17 July 1863, when about 15 Māori defenders were killed at Koheroa (a kilometre north – see 1:50,000 map).
-The village was named after Captain Henry Mercer, who was killed at Rangiriri in November 1863.
+The village of Mercer is named after Captain Henry Mercer, who was killed at Rangiriri in November 1863.
 The navy river gun-boat Pioneer was wrecked on the Manukau bar in 1866 and one of the gun turrets forms part of the war memorial.

+The Mercer Road District was formed c.1877.
+Mercer became a town district in 1914 after the Mercer Road District amalgamated with Franklin County.
+The Mercer Town District was abolished in 1962.

 The North Island Main Trunk railway opened to Mercer station on 20 May 1875.
 A crash in 1940 killed the driver and fireman.
 Until 1958 many trains stopped for refreshments.
 The station closed in 1986.

 The beached hulls of steamers operated until 1976 by Caesar Roose can be seen on the west bank of the river just south of Mercer.
 W. Stevenson & Sons Ltd bought the remains of the Roose sand dredging business in the mid 1980s and, after dredging ended in 1997, redeveloped 2.5 ha of its yard with a petrol station and a food court.